 Meditation helps to reduce stress and anxiety levels and will help you stay in the present moment and find peace within.
 Meditation is a great practice to have in the morning, so you can start your day grounded and present.

-If you have never meditated and would like to give it a try, here’s The Guided Morning Meditation for Beginners.
+If you have never meditated and would like to give it a try, here’s a beginner’s guide: The 5-minute Guide to Meditation: Anywhere, Anytime

 2. Start the Day on a Positive Note